Looking for practical advice for being more chill? Here are 30 simple tips for you.

 Here are some hilarious Monday quotes and motivational Tuesday sayings to help you scale through the week.

 A frustrating job can make you less chill.
-So, find ways to make it work.
+So, find ways to be happy at work.
 Maybe that means switching careers, setting better boundaries, or starting that side hustle you’ve been dreaming about.

 Your job should energize you, not drain your soul.